tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/客户端 API/Web/API 概览_intl_en.md

 </table>

 >!
->- Due to patent issues, H.264 encoding, which is required for stream publishing, is unavailable for Chrome versions earlier than v88 on Huawei devices.
-To run the TRTC Web SDK on Chrome or Chrome WebView-based browsers on Huawei devices, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) to enable VP8 encoding/decoding.
+>- Due to H.264 copyright restrictions, H.264 encoding, which is required for stream publishing, is unavailable for Chrome versions earlier than v88 on Huawei devices.
+If you want to use the TRTC web SDK to publish streams on Chrome or Chrome WebView-based browsers on Huawei devices, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) to enable VP8 encoding/decoding.
->- Firefox for macOS is weak in terms of screen sharing and no solution has been found yet.
-We recommend that you use Chrome or Safari instead.[](id:attention3)
+>- Firefox for macOS performs poorly in terms of screen sharing, and no solution has been found yet.
+We recommend you use Chrome or Safari instead.[](id:attention3)
->- If you want the TRTC Web SDK to support dual-channel audio encoding for publishing, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+>- If you want to add support for dual-channel encoding on web, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
 >- For service stability and better online support, we recommend you to keep your SDK updated to the latest version.
 For notes on version updates, see [Update Guide](https://web.sdk.qcloud.com/trtc/webrtc/doc/en/tutorial-00-info-update-guideline.html).

 ## URL Protocol Support